wgoode3/Recipes/LentilSalad.md

-Rinse 1 cup lentils in warm water and let soak 5 minutes (carefully remove any plant matter or rocks) Peel and slice carrots into 1/4 inch sections, halve or quarter larger rounds On a baking sheet or in a pan roast walnuts until fragrant Peel and mince shallot, then whisk together shallot, vinegar, oilive oil and mustard Season dressing with pepper to taste
+Rinse 1 cup lentils in warm water and let soak 5 minutes (carefully remove any plant matter or rocks) Peel and slice carrots into 1/4 inch sections, halve or quarter larger rounds On a baking sheet or in a pan roast walnuts until fragrant Peel and mince shallot, then whisk together shallot, vinegar, olive oil and mustard Season dressing with pepper to taste
-In a large pot or dutch oven bring 1 cup stock and 1 cup water and salt to boil with bay leaf, whole garlic cloves, and sprigs of thyme Once boiling add in lentils and carrots, reduce to simmer, cover, and cook for 10 minutes or until lentils are soft when tasted
+In a large pot or dutch oven bring 1 cup stock, 1 cup water and salt to boil with whole garlic cloves, bay leaf, and sprigs of thyme
+Once boiling add in lentils and carrots, reduce to simmer, cover, and cook for 10 minutes or until lentils are soft when tasted
-Drain lentils in a colander, removing bay leaf, thyme stems, and garlic Combine and mix lentils, roasted walnuts, goat cheese, and dressing in a large bowl Serve lentil salad in a bowl warm or refrigerated
+Drain lentils in a colander, removing bay leaf, thyme stems, and garlic Combine lentils, roasted walnuts, goat cheese, and dressing in a large bowl Serve lentil salad in a bowl warm or refrigerated
 ```